Promoting research into the history of women and gender and public histories of women.

 The Centre is linked to the Royal Holloway Archives and Special Collections, which contain substantial collections relating to the history of Royal Holloway and Bedford New College.

-The current directors of the Centre are Professor Jane Hamlett, Dr Stella Moss and Dr Nicola Phillips.
-The History Department at Royal Holloway includes a number of leading researchers who work on the history of women and gender and are affiliated to the Centre, including Professor Sarah Ansari, Professor Sandra Cavallo, Dr Patrick Doyle, Dr Dawn-Marie Gibson, Dr Alex Windscheffel and Dr Anna Whitelock.
-Our research interests include Tudor Queens, eighteenth-century women in business and engaging with the law, women and the Nation of Islam, female activists in twentieth-century Pakistan, nineteenth-century men's dealings with bankruptcy, masculine and feminine objects in Victorian drawing rooms and alcohol and gendered drinking cultures in twentieth-century Britain.
+The current Director of the Centre is Dr Nicola Phillips.
+The History Department at Royal Holloway includes a number of leading researchers who work on the history of women and gender and are affiliated to the Centre, including Professor Sarah Ansari, Dr Patrick Doyle, Dr Dawn-Marie Gibson, Professor Jane Hamlett, Dr Emily Manktelow, Dr Stella Moss, Dr Amy Tooth Murphy, Dr Alex Windscheffel and Dr Anna Whitelock.
+Our research interests include Tudor Queens; eighteenth-century women in business and engaging with the law; women and the Nation of Islam; female activists in twentieth-century Pakistan; gender and power in confederate households; LGBTQ and Oral Histories; Empire, gender race and sex; nineteenth-century men's dealings with bankruptcy; masculine and feminine objects in Victorian drawing rooms; and alcohol and gendered drinking cultures in twentieth-century Britain.

 Forging networks and promoting scholarship